 Complaints received against any EX-band (i.e. Executive Vice Presidents) and "C" Level Officers (CEO / CFO / CPO / President/ Corporate Officers) or complaints against any Director or Chairperson of the Company are overseen by the Chairperson of the Audit Committee and disciplinary action is decided by the Audit Committee.
-Complaints against other employees are investigated by an independent team which is overseen by the Ethics Committee.
+Complaints against other employees are investigated by an independent team which is overseen by the Chairperson of the Chairperson of the Audit Committee.
 The Whistleblower has direct access to the Chairperson of the Audit Committee in appropriate or exceptional cases and the Chairperson of the Audit Committee is authorized to prescribe suitable directions in this regard.
 The identity of the Whistleblower is kept confidential.